ClaudioZandonella/Attachment/README.md

     to run the analysis (note that we followed the *functional programming paradigm*, see Section below)

-Moreover, the analysis workflow is managed using `drake` (see Section below) and include other (*non-standard*) folders to organize the scripts for the analysis and for the produced outputs (i.e., paper and supplemental material).
+Moreover, the analysis workflow is managed using `targets` (see Section below) and include other (*non-standard*) folders to organize the scripts for the analysis and for the produced outputs (i.e., paper and supplemental material).

 The actual repository folder structure is:

+-   `Analysis/`that includes the files
+    -   `Targets-workflow.R` the workflow of the analysis
--   `Analysis/` - includes the file `Analysis_Drake.R` used to run the analysis workflow using `drake`
+    -   `Targets-analysis.R` script to run the analysis with `targets`
 -   `Data/` - includes the data used in the analyses
 -   `Documents/` - includes all the scripts and utility files for the creation of the outputs.
 In particular,